 If an error or omission in an Interconnection Study report (for either the cluster process or Independent Study Process) is not a substantial error or omission, the CAISO shall not issue a revised final Interconnection Study report, although the error or omission may result in an adjustment of the corresponding Interconnection Financial Security.
 Rather, the CAISO shall document such error or omission and make any appropriate correction by issuing an addendum to the final report.

-The CAISO and applicable Participating TO shall also incorporate, as needed, any corrected information pertinent to the terms or conditions of the GIA in the draft GIA provided to an Interconnection Customer pursuant to Section 11 of this GIP.
+The CAISO and applicable Participating TO shall also incorporate, as needed, any corrected information pertinent to the terms or conditions of the GIA in the draft GIA provided to an Interconnection Customer pursuant to Section 12. .

-6.10.3 Only Substantial Errors or Omissions Adjust Posting Dates
+6.8.3 Only Substantial Errors or Omissions Adjust Posting Dates

-Unless the error or omission is a substantial error resulting in the issuance of a revised final Interconnection Study report, the correction of an error or omission shall not operate to delay any deadline for posting Interconnection Financial Security set forth in Section 9 of this GIP.
-In the case of a substantial error or omission resulting in the issuance of a revised final Phase I or Phase II Interconnection Study report, the deadline for posting Interconnection Financial Security shall be extended as set forth in GIP Section 9.
+Unless the error or omission is a substantial error resulting in the issuance of a revised final Interconnection Study report, the correction of an error or omission shall not operate to delay any deadline for posting Interconnection Financial Security set forth in Section 9 of this .
+In the case of a substantial error or omission resulting in the issuance of a revised final Phase I or Phase II Interconnection Study report, the deadline for posting Interconnection Financial Security shall be extended as set forth in Section 10.
 In addition to issuing a revised final report, the CAISO will promptly notify the Interconnection Customer of any revised posting amount and extended due date occasioned by a substantial error or omission.

 An Interconnection Customer’s dispute of a CAISO determination that an error or omission in a final Study report does not constitute substantial error shall not operate to change the amount of Interconnection Financial Security that the Interconnection Customer must post or to postpone the applicable deadline for the Interconnection Customer to post Interconnection Financial Security.
-In case of such a dispute, the Interconnection Customer shall post the amount of Interconnection Financial Security in accordance with Section 9 of this GIP, subject to refund in the event that the Interconnection Customer prevails in the dispute.
+In case of such a dispute, the Interconnection Customer shall post the amount of Interconnection Financial Security in accordance with Section 10, subject to refund in the event that the Interconnection Customer prevails in the dispute.

+Section 7 Activities in Preparation for Phase II

+Within ten (10) Business Days following the Phase I Interconnection Study Results Meeting, the Interconnection Customer shall submit to the CAISO the completed form of Appendix B (Data Form To Be Provided by the Interconnection Customer Prior to Commencement of the Phase II Interconnection Study) to the Generator Interconnection Study Process Agreement.
+Within such Appendix B, the Interconnection Customer shall provide the information in Sections 7.1 and, if the for Interconnection Customers seeking Full or Partial Deliverability Capacity, 7.2 below:

+7.1 Confirmation of Deliverability Status

+Within such Appendix B, the Interconnection Customer shall either

+(a) confirm the desired deliverability status that the Interconnection Customer had previously designated in the completed form of Appendix A to the Generator Interconnection Study Process Agreement (Assumptions Used in Conducting the Phase I Interconnection Study); or

+(b) change the status of desired deliverability as follows:

+from Full Capacity Deliverability Status to Energy-Only Deliverability Status;

+from Full Capacity Deliverability Status to Partial Deliverability Status with a specified Partial Deliverability level in MW;

+from Partial Deliverability Status to Energy-Only Deliverability Status; or

+reduce the level of Partial Deliverability Status in MW.